Syaw0/blog/_posts/2022-01-07-invariant-style-assertion-functions-in-typescript.markdown

 }
 ```

-But TypeScript doesn't infer that input is not null here. `validaInput` is still `string | null`.
+But TypeScript doesn't infer that input is not null here,`validaInput` is still `string | null`.

 ## Assertion Function comes as rescue.

-Actually it is added a long time ago in [TypeScript 3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html), we can use assertion function here to tell TypeScript that if invariant doesn't throw an error, then the input is not null.
+Actually it was added a long time ago in [TypeScript 3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html), we can use assertion function here to tell TypeScript that if invariant doesn't throw an error, then the input is not null.

 We need `invariant()` to be a generic function to suit more cases.